Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

     - plug the micro-usb cable into the photon's usb port
     - plug the other end of the cable to your computer

 1. You will notice that an LED illuminates.
 This is a multi-colored LED that relays status when the device is powered.
-It  will tell you whether your
+It  will tell you whether your photon2 has a particular issue, if it is connected to a wifi network, and many other modes.
+You can view all the modes [here](https://docs.particle.io/troubleshooting/led/).

 ***Note:*** The usb cable you use is going to depend on your computer that you connect to the photon2 with.
 If you have a Type A port, you'll need a type a to micro cable.
 If you have a Type C port, you'll need a type C to micro cable, etc.